sensu/sensu-docs/content/sensu-go/6.7/web-ui/sensu-catalog.md

 {{< figure src="/images/catalog_integration_summary_definitions.gif" alt="Summary page of configuration wizard for a Sensu Catalog integration" link="/images/catalog_integration_summary_definitions.gif" target="_blank" >}}

 The resulting resource definitions represent Sensu's recommended configuration for the integration.

+### Integration versions

+When you click the **INSTALL** button, Sensu automatically installs the newest version of the integration.

+If an integration has multiple versions, you can click the dropdown arrow next to the **INSTALL** button to select them.

+If you previously installed the integration, the first version number listed represents the integration's current file on disk.
+The version number for your current file will start with `9999`.

+After the number for your current file on disk, other versions of the integration are listed from oldest to newest.
+Select a version number to review version-specific information like the README and changelog.

 ## Use secrets in integrations